-The English version of the web pages is limited and could benefit much from substantial improvements.
+The English version of the web pages is limited and could do with improvements.

-Principle 8: Public information concerning the postudy programmes ostgraduate
+Principle 8: Public information concerning the postgraduate study programmes

 Fully compliant

-Substantially compliant Х
+Substantially compliant х

 Partially compliant

 Non-compliant

 Improve the structure and detail of the content provided in the English version of the programme's web pages to match that of the ones in Greek.